 Disclaimer: The making of “Made in Sri Lanka” included visits to a variety of factories, both sustainable and unsustainable.
 Maker voices in this film represent a variety of perspectives from factories, boarding houses and home visits.
 Particular women featured in our film short are not necessarily employed by factories featured in the film.
 Our mission with this film is to humanize the women who make our clothes.
+Film work by Matt Barkin of Vibrant Films.

 Stepping inside a mass production factory is overwhelming – the constant sound of sewing machines, the row upon row of mostly women moving rapidly without an upward glance.
 The tension to meet the day’s quota palpable.
 Visit a maker at her home and you’ll find she lives in a small, crowded space.
 She repeats her home-to-work routine normally 6 days a week to make ends meet.